Family Resources

 The Family Study Center has also been a longtime partner and strategic collaborator with “Thrive by Five”, a collective impact initiative that began in Pinellas County and in 2024 expanded to serve families throughout Tampa Bay.
 With backbone support from Community Foundation Tampa Bay, Thrive by Five’s community-oriented approach is on a mission to ensure all children in Pinellas and Hillsborough Counties are ready for kindergarten.
 Parents and caregivers can check out “TB5 Connects”, a portal that helps families find programs and resources to meet a variety of needs!
 Just complete a short questionnaire and TB5 will provide you with a customized list of available services to meet your young child and family’s unique needs.
 Another great resource is TB5’s downloadable Early Literacy Resource Guide.

-Finally, we also include a variety of excellent additional resources initially collated several years ago during the “shelter-at-home” stretch of the COVID era, that include resources for helping small children cope with trauma and anxiety.
+Finally, we also include a variety of excellent additional resources initially collated several years ago, that include resources for helping small children cope with trauma and anxiety.
 However, those resources also include many terrific links and resources for parents and caregivers celebrating babies’ joy, curiosity, and thirst for exploration and fun.
 Please check them out!

 We remain ever grateful to the parents, coparents and childcare providers who work magic in everyday moments to support babies, through both good and challenging times.
 We invite you to contact our Family Study Center directly at 727-873-4848 any time there are other ways we can be of assistance.